VarshiniiiiBM/CSPM_Project/meeting_minutes.md

 * Simulation should be uploaded
 * Take the existing one and optimize it
 * Think of different simulating design (For example: Diagonal, 45 degrees) and how to 3D model and simulate
-* Try modifying Resistance
+* Calculate Resistance and Inductance to make sure it will work with 24V
 * How to calculate Inductance?
 * Maybe more windings?? higher for the marbel but same current??(needs to be decided and if agreed calculated)
 * For the question asked by smit- How to calculate magnetic force?
   - its done in the test
   - its there in the lua code
   - it depends on how high you want to shoot the marbel
-* Suggestion by professor - 0.5mm of the thickness is optimum but, might be improved
+* Suggestion by professor - wire diameter 0.5mm ...
+0.75mm seems to be optimum according to experiences made with previous designs; but also other diameters might work